 During these difficult times, we are reminded of the stark danger that Coast Guard personnel face on a daily basis, and the sacrifice these brave individuals are willing to make for their country.
 The Coast Guard Foundation is proud to be able to help in these ways during such trying times, and our support for families extends beyond these efforts.

-- The Fallen Heroes Scholarship Fund, which is available to all children of Coast Guard personnel who die in the line of duty.
+- The Fallen Heroes Fund, acts as a lifeline to the friends, families and shipmates of personnel who die in the line of duty.